Hax17201/Python-to-Windows-EXE-Builder/README.md

+License

+This project is licensed under the MIT License.

+You are free to use, modify, distribute, and incorporate this project into personal or commercial projects, provided that the original copyright notice and MIT License are retained.

+Attribution to the original project and author is required under the terms of the MIT License.

 Python to Windows EXE Builder

 A Windows GUI for turning Python scripts and full Python projects into Windows executable files using PyInstaller or Nuitka.